 Immortal Soles was born out of the desire to help impoverished children around the world after spending a year in New Delhi, India teaching kids in the slums how to play tennis.
 We were so impressed by these children, their enthusiasm to learn a new sport and the positive impact it has on their willingness to stay in school and “off the streets” but were saddened to see the children play in broken sandals or other inappropriate footwear.
 Meanwhile, children from affluent communities in the U.S. go through 3-4 pairs of sneakers a year!
 We felt compelled to bridge this gap!

-Akash is a freshman at Tufts University.
+Akash is a sophomore at Tufts University.
 He is a dedicated student and competitive tennis player who currently plays on the Tufts Men's tennis team and while in high school played USTA as well as ITF tournaments all over the world.
 While living in India, Akash was very affected by the rampant poverty he saw everywhere.
 Knowing what a powerful role sports had played in his own life, Akash was determined to teach children in the slum how to play the sport he is so passionate about.
 He volunteered with Magic Bus, a sports-for-development organization that uses sports as a metaphor to teach powerful lessons to underprivileged children.
 The experience was life changing.
 He realized that these children don’t lack skill or motivation, they just need someone to believe in them and they will excel.
-The experience empowered Akash to start Immortal Soles and to continue to make a difference in the lives of impoverished children around the world.
+The experience empowered Akash to start Immortal Soles with his siblings and continue to make a difference in the lives of impoverished children around the world.
 You can read about Akash's experience teaching kids in the slums of India how to play tennis on the Magic Bus blog.